Multilayer Correlation Clustering: INTRODUCTION

-Multilayer Correlation Clustering is highly motivated by real-world scenarios.
-For example, suppose that we want to find a clustering of users of $\mathbb{X}$ (previously known as Twitter) using their similarity information.
-In this case, various types of similarity can be defined through analysis of users' tweets and observations of different types of connections among users such as follower--followee relations, retweets, and mentions.
-In the original framework of Correlation Clustering, we need to deal with that information one by one and manage to aggregate resulting clusterings.
+Multilayer Correlation Clustering is motivated by real-world scenarios.
+Suppose that we want to find a clustering of users of $\mathbb{X}$ using their similarity information.
+In this case, various types of similarity can be defined through analysis of users' tweets and different types of connections among users such as follower relations, retweets, and mentions.
+In the original Correlation Clustering, we need to deal with that information one by one and manage to aggregate resulting clusterings.
 On the other hand, Multilayer Correlation Clustering enables us to handle that information simultaneously, directly producing a clustering that is consistent (as much as possible) with all types of information.
-As another example scenario, suppose that we analyze brain networks arising in neuroscience.
-In a brain network, nodes correspond to small regions of a brain, and edges usually represent similarity relations among them.
-However, it is often the case that the edge set is not determined uniquely; indeed, there would be at least two types of similarity based on the structural connectivity and the functional connectivity (e.g., co-activation) among the small pieces of a brain.
-Obviously, Multilayer Correlation Clustering can again find its advantage in this context.
-Furthermore, in both of the above scenarios, the similarity information can be time-dependent and/or uncertain, naturally leading to the multilayer setting, even if we focus on a specific type of similarity.
+As another example scenario, suppose that we analyze brain networks, where nodes correspond to small regions of a brain and edges represent similarity relations among them.
+Then it is often the case that the edge set is not determined uniquely; indeed, there would be at least two types of similarity based on the structural connectivity and the functional connectivity among the small pieces of a brain.
+Obviously, Multilayer Correlation Clustering can again find an advantage in this context.